Logan-WangLW/DotA2herotracker-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## DotA2 Hero Tracker
+## Dota 2 Hero Tracker

 ### App description

-An App that lets user's login and select their favorite heroes in DotA2
+An App that lets user's login and select their favorite heroes in Dota 2
 * Uses the OpenDotA API to retrieve information about heroes
 * Create user account
 * Login